South Yemen: Independence

 The National Liberation Front had the upper hand at the expense of the Front for the Liberation of Occupied South Yemen, whose members were divided between joining the National Front or leaving for North Yemen.
 Abdullah Al-Asnag and Mohammed Basindawa left for the Yemen Arab Republic.
 Qahtan al-Shaabi assumed the presidency of a state that had never existed before, with a collapsed economy.
 Civilian workers and businessmen left, British support stopped, and the closure of the Suez Canal in 1967 reduced the number of ships crossing Aden by 75%.

 On 11 December 1967, the lands of what was called the "feudal symbols and British agents" were confiscated, and the state was divided into six governorates.
 The move aimed to end tribal aspects in the state and ignore the tribal borders between the defunct sheikhdoms.
-On 16 June 1969, Qahtan fired Interior Minister Muhammad Ali Haitham, but the latter withdrew his ties to With the tribes and the army, he was able to ally himself with Muhammad Saleh Al-Awlaki, and they reassembled the leftist forces that President Qahtan Al-Shaabi had dispersed.
+On 16 June 1969, Qahtan fired Interior Minister Muhammad Ali Haitham, but the latter withdrew his ties to the tribes and the army, he was able to ally himself with Muhammad Saleh Al-Awlaki, and they reassembled the leftist forces that President Qahtan Al-Shaabi had dispersed.
 They were able to arrest him and place him under house arrest.